 During the year ended December 31, 2020, the Company recognized restructuring charges of \$1.4 million.
-The restructuring charges relate to estimated severance costs resulting from organizational changes to the Company's tanker services and operations, partially related to the sale of the non-US portion of the Company's ship-to-ship support services business in April 2020 (note 19).
+The restructuring charges related to estimated severance costs resulting from organizational changes partially related to the sale of the non-U.S. portion of the Company's ship-to-ship support services business in April 2020 (see note 19).

-As at December 31, 2020 and December 31, 2019, restructuring liabilities of \$1.0 million and nil, respectively, were recognized in accrued liabilities on the Company's consolidated balance sheets.
+As at December 31, 2021 and December 31, 2020, restructuring liabilities of \$nil and \$1.0 million, respectively, were recognized in accrued liabilities on the Company's consolidated balance sheets.

-21. Income Tax Expense
+21. Income Tax Recovery (Expense)